openenergymonitor/guide/source/setup/usa.markdown

 ### 2. Use USA AC-AC Adapter

 Use the [USA AC-AC voltage sensor adapter sold via the OpenEnergyMonitor Shop](http://shop.openenergymonitor.com/ac-ac-power-supply-adapter-ac-voltage-sensor-us-plug).
 The system has been calibrated to work with this adapter.
-Using any other adapter will usually requires re-calibration.
+Using any other adapter will usually require re-calibration.

 <a class="btn pull-right" href="http://shop.openenergymonitor.com/ac-ac-power-supply-adapter-ac-voltage-sensor-us-plug/">View in Shop &rarr; </a>
 <br><br>